Robinhood Review 2023: Pros and Cons

 How Much Does Robinhood Cost?

-The best part of Robinhood — and the whole reason its founders launched the company — is that stock trading is absolutely free.
+Trading with Robinhood is free.
+That’s the whole reason its founders launched the company: free stock trading for regular people.
 That means you won’t pay commissions on equity trades or options trades.
 However, you could wind up having to pay account transfer fees, wire fees, check fees and live broker fees, among others.

-In addition, Robinhood Gold allows you to trade on margin at a 2.5% annual rate.
+In addition, Robinhood Gold allows you to trade on margin at a 7.25% annual rate.
 It also allows you to make bigger deposits with faster fund access.
-This fee is $5 per month.
+This fee for the margin account is $5 per month.

 Robinhood Gold, Explained